Spatio-temporal model via Locally Adaptive Regression Splines: Experiments

 \subsection{Simulated data}

-To conduct our simulations, we consider various generative models, referred to as scenarios, for both settings $d=1$ and $d>1$.
+To conduct our simulations, we consider different model setups, which we call scenarios, for both settings $d=1$ and $d>1$.
 We describe these scenarios in the following subsections.
-Next, we outline the common aspects of our simulations for both the univariate and multivariate settings.
+Next, we outline and explain the shared features of our simulations for both the univariate and multivariate settings.

-For data generated from each scenario, we perform $75\%/25\% $ split of the data into a training set and a test set.
+For the data created under each scenario, we perform a $75\%/25\% $ split of the data into a training set and a test set.
 All competing models are then fit on the training data, with $5$-fold cross-validation to select tuning parameter values.
 The performance of each method is evaluated by the MSE obtained when using the test data set.
 We then report the average MSE over 100 Monte Carlo simulations.